wayblueorg/wayblue/README.md

 - Set saner wf-shell defaults
 - Set saner waybar defaults
 - Add a reasonable suite of tools that are needed to have a working desktop with a wayland compositor
-- Build in a minimally opinionated config for each compositor and tools that works out of the box
+- Build in a minimally opinionated config for each compositor and tools that work out of the box

 ## Why